shvilam/LocalCacheLoader/README.md

 Main reason for forking is translated the code and docs to english

-LocalCacheLoader of fully compatible with Loader / URLLoader.
+LocalCacheLoader is library fully compatible with Loader / URLLoader/ NetStream and it try to replace a very light weight version of the brower cashe.

-By using this class , the data of the image or text that is read Save once locally , if a file of the same already exists I will use that file .
+By using this class , the data of images text  and video will be fetch from server once locally , and then when every it will be request again we will recheck the local file system first and local file will be use.

-As a result , you can eliminate unnecessary communication of the same file .
+As a result , you can eliminate unnecessary communication to the server by requesting the same file over and over agin.
-The usage is exactly the same as Loader / URLLoader normal .
+The usage is exactly the same as Loader / URLLoader /NetStream.

-Point of difference is that the initialization process requires some prior to use .
+The main difference is that the initialization process that requires 2 Lines of code.
+1. the fist is spesfied the application the main cache directory.
+2. is passing the  LocalCacheLoader, LocalCacheURLLoader, LocalCacheNetStream.
+3. Using the factory to create instances for thous classes.

+p.s
-It is that it is necessary to use a Factory class dedicated to the generation of class .
+Tt is obligatory to use a Factory class to generate the local loader classes.

-It is also available on AIR for Android / AIR for iOS.

 # # How to use

-While it is easy to understand it 's get a look at the sample / main.as It is used first initialize something like the following .
+Lest look at an example even that it is quite easy to understand.
+File is in  sample/main.as It is used first initialize something like the following .
 For us to save on local without permission is after .